MiddleRaster/MiddleRaster.github.io/TDD/cpp/PrimeFactors/Step7.md

 }
 ```

-We're using the vector in the case of all number other than 4.
+We're using the vector in the case of all numbers other than 4.
 Let's refactor some more and use it for 4, too.

 Let's add that and click [Next](Step8.html).